Time Frame for Claims Submission

 The claims filing deadline is based on the date of service on the claim.
 It is not based on the date the claim was sent or received.
 Claims submitted after the applicable filing deadline will not be reimbursed; the stated reason will be “filing deadline has passed” or “services submitted past the filing date” unless one of the following exceptions applies.

 - If an agreement currently exists between you and Oxford or UnitedHealthcare containing specific filing deadlines, the agreement will govern.

-- If coordination of benefits has caused a delay, you will have 90 days from the date of the primary carrier explanation of benefits to submit the claim to us.
+- If coordination of benefits caused a delay, you have 90 days from the date of the primary carrier explanation of benefits to submit the claim to us.

 Clean and Unclean Claims, Required Information for all Claim Submissions

 For complete details and required fields for claims processing, please refer back to Chapter 9: Our Claims Process.